Direct Line magazine

 If you’re a Direct Line policyholder, your safety and wellbeing are our priority.
 In the event of storm damage to your property, let us know as soon as possible.

-If you can do so safely, take photographs of the damage to your building and contents (or film it); this may help with the settlement of your claim.
+If you can do so safely, take photographs of the damage to your building and contents (or film it); this may help with your claim.

-During times of severe weather our phone lines get very busy.
-If you need to make a claim, avoid the queue by using the Direct Line app or your online account.
+During severe weather our phone lines get very busy.
+If you need to make a claim, avoid waiting by using the Direct Line app or your online account.
 Here’s how:

 1. Sign into your account online or in the app